 Step 1: Your Invitation to Tender (ITT)

-The omission of outcomes at this early stage all but dooms the project before it has even begun.
-Consider this — if the vendor does not intimately understand your desired outcomes, how are they able to deliver a satisfactory end product?
-Moreover, how can they put an appropriate tender response together without all of the vital information?
+The omission of business outcomes at this early stage can all but doom the project before it has even begun, because if the supplier does not intimately understand your desired outcomes, how could they possibly ask you the ‘right’ due diligence questions and provide you with the ‘right’ advice in order to design and deliver a satisfactory end solution?
+Moreover, their ability to put together an appropriate tender response without this vital information will be severely hampered as a result.

-If your vendor does not have all of the necessary information at the tender stage, the financial and technical risks of fitness for purpose and project success lay squarely on your shoulders.
+So, if you are buying individual cloud services direct, as opposed to buying them as part of one overall solution from a systems integrator or solutions provider, and the cloud provider does not have all of the necessary information they need at the tender stage, the financial and technical fitness for purpose risks of the project will lay squarely on your shoulders.

-You must include your outputs, desired outcomes required and the business case metrics in your ITT.
+Positive Resolution: You must include your outputs, the desired business outcomes you require, and the business case metrics in your ITT.

 Step 2: Selecting a Provider

-If tender responses are not drafted with all the relevant information to hand, every stage thereafter results in an exponential increase of the risk of complete failure.
+If tender responses are not drafted with all the relevant information to hand, every stage thereafter results in an exponential increase in the risk of failure.

-But even if you do provide clear and quantifiable business outcomes in step one, this second step still offers potential tripping points.
-All too often providers are selected on price alone, when that should be only one factor amongst many up for consideration.
-After all — just because a provider claims that they can deliver does not mean that they can.
-Furthermore, the issue is not typically with the price, but rather what is excluded from it.
+However, even if you do provide clear and quantifiable business outcomes in step one, this second step still offers potential tripping points.
+All too often providers are selected on price alone, when that should be just one among many factors up for consideration.
+After all — just because a provider claims that they can deliver on your expectations does not mean that they can.
+Furthermore, the issue is not typically with the price, but rather what is excluded within it.

-Require all the tenderers to confirm that they can deliver the outcomes and business case and make it a condition of contract.
-Perform robust due diligence on the contract terms and the supplier’s ability to deliver the data centre, architecture and your desired outcomes — including how the outcomes will be achieved.
+Positive Resolution: Require all tenderers to confirm that they can support your outcomes and business case and make it a condition of contract.
+Perform robust due diligence on the terms of the contract and the supplier’s ability to deliver the data centre, architecture and your desired outcomes — including how the outcomes will be achieved.

 Step 3: Contract Execution

-All too often, a buying organisation will sign a provider’s standard terms contract.
-This means that you enter into a “clean” contract.
-As such, the warranties and obligations contained within are very light, and it is comparatively simple for the provider to discharge its obligations, whether or not this results in you achieving your desired outcomes.
+All too often a buying organisation will sign a supplier’s standard terms contract, not recognising the importance of specificity in an agreement as a one-size-fits-all contract comes with severe limitations.
+The warranties and obligations contained within such a contract are likely to be very light, and it is comparatively simple for the provider to discharge its obligations, whether or not this results in you achieving your desired outcomes.

 And let’s not forget the inherent risk in signing standard provider terms.
-You’re entering into an extremely messy legal environment based upon “agreements to agree”, which are not contractually operative and so cannot be relied upon if they are not delivered against.
-Again, you are faced with a great number of unknowns and shoulder all risk for service delivery.
+You may well be entering into an extremely messy legal environment based upon ‘agreements to agree’, which are not contractually operative and so cannot be relied upon if they are not delivered against.
+Again, you are faced with a great number of unknowns and are likely to shoulder much of the risk for service delivery.

-Negotiate fit-for-purpose contract terms with more than one supplier, to allow you to compare risk positions as part of the selection process.
+Positive Resolution: For more complex cloud-based solutions, negotiate fit-for-purpose contract terms with more than one supplier to allow you to compare risk positions as part of the selection process.
 Put a residual process in place to ensure the contract is fully formed and contains no caveats, assumptions or agreements to agree.